 Usually, because of our very hectic daily lives, our eating practices are rather mindless.
-That is to say; we eat on the go, hurriedly in the car, and grab the first food item we can get our hands on, and sometimes don’t even pay any heed to our nutrient or calorie consumption.
+That is to say; we eat on the go, hurriedly in the car, and grab the first food item we can get our hands-on, and sometimes don’t even pay any heed to our nutrient or calorie consumption.

 What Does Mindful Eating Involve?

 - Noticing our cravings – Note whether they’re coming from a physical or emotional place.
-Emotional eating can be undone by process of habit formation.
+Emotional eating can be undone by the process of habit formation.

 - Switching to healthier eating habits – we all know we should eat less sugar and junk food – logically.
-It’s only when we start to feel how the food affects us mentally, physically or emotionally, that we actually make the switch to healthier habits.
+It’s only when we start to feel how the food affects us mentally, physically, or emotionally, that we actually make the switch to healthier habits.

 10 Benefits of Mindful Eating